Stock Exchange Meaning

 Stock Exchange is a market which includes numerous buyers and sellers willing to enter into different trade and exchange a particular product against the money wherein the product includes shares of the public company, debt instruments and so on where all the activities are regulated and controlled by specific regulations.

-In the stock exchange, the products which are being traded are shares of a publicly traded company, debt instruments, exchange-traded funds (ETFs), indices and options, equity swaps, single-stock futures, and stock index futures and many more.
-Due to modernization, the exchanges have shifted their functions online which makes it pretty easier for traders and speculators to carry on their business and transactions.
+In the stock exchange, the products which are being traded are shares of a publicly traded company, debt instruments, exchange-traded funds (ETFs), indices and options, equity swaps, single-stock futures, and stock index futures, and many more.
+Due to modernization, the exchanges have shifted their functions online, making it pretty easier for traders and speculators to carry on their business and transactions.

-- Function as a Mediator – There are different market participants all over the country and in order to connect them, a strong and reliable facilitator is required.
-This is where the stock exchanges enter into the picture and complete the exchange of products and money.
+- Function as a Mediator – There are different market participants all over the country, and to connect them, a strong and reliable facilitator is required.
+It is where the stock exchanges enter into the picture and complete the exchange of products and money.

 #1 – Online Transactions (E-functioning)

-Earlier, such exchanges used to function offline, i.e. there were personal meets, and transactions were done manually.
-However, with the advancement in technology and modernization, all the different functions have been shifted on e-platform.
-This has been a huge step and provided a huge relief to the players in the exchange.
+Earlier, such exchanges used to function offline, i.e., personal meets, and transactions were done manually.
+However, with advancements in technology and modernization, all the different functions have been shifted on e-platform.
+It has been an enormous step and provided a considerable relief to the players in the exchange.

 #2 – Protection of Retail Investors

-There are different categories of investors in the exchange which include wealthy investors as well as small or retail investors.
-Retail investors are having limited financial resources and knowledge, hence there are chances of them being exploited by big players.
+There are different categories of investors in the exchange, which include wealthy investors as well as small or retail investors.
+Retail investors have limited financial resources and knowledge; hence there are chances of them being exploited by big players.
 It puts certain bars and regulations which protect the small investors from being deceived.

 History of the Stock Exchange

-Various companies require funding and the way which was discovered other than the loans was to raise funds from the public by making them a part of the company.
-When such a trend got popular and there were companies who wanted to raise funds and on the other side, there was the public who wishes to invest and get a handsome return on investment.
-This led to the birth of the stock exchange.
+Various companies require funding, and the way which was discovered other than the loans was to raise funds from the public by making them a part of the company.
+When such a trend got popular, and some companies wanted to raise funds, and on the other side, there was the public who wishes to invest and get a handsome return on investment.
+It led to the birth of the stock exchange.

 #1 – Validation and Authentication of Transactions

-There are numerous buying and selling requests at a time on the stock market which could sometimes lead to a lack of efficient transaction completion.
-Hence, in order to validate that each transaction is processed correctly and there is no room for any error is the responsibility of the Stock Exchange.
+There are numerous buying and selling requests at a time on the stock market, which could sometimes lead to a lack of efficient transaction completion.
+Hence, to validate that each transaction is processed correctly, and there is no room for any error is the responsibility of the Stock Exchange.